 The black & tan female with the red collar was named Bertha as she was so greedy and, even with her eyes still closed, had worked out that the teats towards the back were more engorged with milk and would do anything to try and get onto one of the bigger ones.
 It was pretty funny watching how cunning she would be, even if you moved her off she would still budge her siblings out of the way and find her way back to the big, full teats!

-I became the master at counting seven little bodies were all present and correct, as they had the habit of hiding in the smallest spaces.
+I became the master at counting seven little bodies were all present and correct, as they had the habit of tucking themselves away in the tiniest spaces.

 Within two weeks they had opened their eyes and were by now much more mobile.
 All they wanted was to be cuddled and would go to great lengths to try and get out of the whelping box, even though we'd extended its height twice.
 It was impossible trying to do anything as all I could hear were puppies asking to come out to play.
 Imagine the hardship of spending 10 weeks playing with puppies!